 Protecting the ground and the area around it.

 I used several large card board moving boxes.
-I like using the card board on the ground especially because it’s a harder surface which makes it easier to paint around the legs of the chair or whatever is touching the ground while painting.
+Personally, I like using the card board on the ground especially because it’s a harder surface which makes it easier to paint around the legs of the chair or whatever is touching the ground while painting.
 Plastic or canvas paint tarps would work, too.
 Consider putting some kind of hard surface on the ground for a little less aggravation.

 Wearing a mask is a must because, of course, breathing in spray paint fumes is never a good idea.